01iamysf/HomeLab/README.md

 <br/>

-> **Turn an old laptop into a production-grade server — for free.**
-> This project documents how I built a complete self-hosted infrastructure using repurposed hardware, open-source tools, and zero cloud costs.
+> This project documents how I built a complete self-hosted infrastructure using repurposed hardware, open-source tools, and zero cloud costs, the configurations.

 ---